A Robust and Explainable Transformer-Based Framework for Phishing Email Detection: Related work

-Early approaches largely relied upon static blacklists and rule-based filtering systems~\cite{wosah2021}, which offered little flexibility in response to changing phishing tactics.
-Subsequently, researchers and businesses began using classical machine learning (ML) methods.
-Androutsopoulos et al.~\cite{androutsopoulos2000} provided one of the first thorough evaluations of the Naive Bayes classifier for anti-spam filtering.
-The authors conducted a pioneering experimental comparison of Naive Bayesian and keyword-based anti-spam filtering techniques.
+Phishing attacks have evolved alongside advances in Internet technologies.
+This increased sophistication has motivated the development of diverse detection and prevention techniques.
+Early phishing and spam mitigation approaches largely relied on static blacklists and rule-based filtering systems, which offered little flexibility in response to evolving malicious tactics \cite{khonji2013phishing_survey}.
+The transition toward machine learning-based approaches initiated a notable transformation, enabling systems to identify patterns and anomalies in email content through data-driven techniques.
+One of the earliest comprehensive evaluations of the Naive Bayes classifier for anti-spam filtering was presented in \cite{androutsopoulos2000spam}.
+This work conducted a pioneering experimental comparison between Naive Bayesian and keyword-based anti-spam filtering techniques.

-The transition to DL marked a significant advancement in phishing detection capabilities.
-Kyaw et al.~\cite{kyaw2024} provided a systematic review of DL techniques for malicious email detection.
-The authors highlighted the superior performance of neural network architectures compared to traditional ML.
-The review indicates that the ability of detection models to adapt to new phishing behaviors is a major area for improvement.
+Deep learning has emerged as a promising machine learning approach for phishing detection in recent years, marking a significant advancement in detection capabilities.
+Several deep learning applications utilized architectures such as Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM) networks, demonstrating significant performance gains over traditional machine learning \cite{alshingiti2023cnn_lstm_phishing, altwaijry2024comparative_phishing}.
+A flexible and in-depth phishing email detection system, referred to as D-Fence, was introduced in \cite{lee2021dfence}.
+This system employs a multi-modular architecture with specialized learning components for structure, textual content, and URL analysis, which collectively enable effective phishing detection.
+Ensemble-based approaches combining heterogeneous algorithms and classifiers achieved competitive accuracy but often relied on complex feature pipelines that may reduce real deployment feasibility \cite{sa2024ensemble_phishing}.

-Lee et al.~\cite{lee2021} introduced D-Fence, a flexible and comprehensive phishing email detection system.
-This system features a multi-modular architecture with specialized learning modules for structure analysis, text analysis, and URL analysis that collectively detect phishing attempts.
-This modular design allows this framework to maintain high detection accuracy and a robust approach to defending against diverse phishing attacks.
+A systematic review of deep learning techniques for phishing email detection is presented in \cite{kyaw2024systematic_phishing_dl, do2022taxonomy_phishing}.
+These reviews identified critical research gaps, including the need for models that adapt to novel phishing behaviors.
+Comprehensive anatomical studies of phishing attacks have provided detailed insights into attack vectors, social engineering tactics, and evolving strategies employed by adversaries \cite{alkhalil2021phishing_anatomy}.
+Despite these gains, research consistently highlights that the adaptive nature of phishing requires models that move beyond simple accuracy toward higher resilience and transparency \cite{okafor2024dl_cybersecurity}.